Advertisment

 “The objective in India is to ensure that very soon every citizen has access to the Internet, if not from their homes, then through common service centres and hotspots.
 The Internet should transform from a network of communication to one for service provision and empowerment of the citizen.
 The idea is not just to give the citizen access to services, but also to various applications to enable them to participate in the government.
 Ultimately, it is about giving a voice and a choice – a choice of accessing services to multiple means including electronic platform and a voice to tell the government, through feedback on the Internet, as to what he needs and what are the applications and services that he considers beneficial.

-events tech-and-trends
+tech-and-trends events

 Advertisment